awsdocs/aws-doc-sdk-examples/aws-cfn/cross-service/resilient-workflow/README.md

    a static response because it cannot access the recommendation service, but the other instances return real recommendations.

    Edit `params.json` and remove the `SSMTableName` entry from step 2.
 Update the stack.
-Remove the IAM Instance Profile from one instance in the target group.
-This instance will no longer be able to access the DynamoDB table, and should now remain healthy but only return the static response.
+Remove the IAM instance profile from one instance in the target group.
+This instance won't be able to access the DynamoDB table anymore, and should now remain healthy but only return the static response.

-   To remove an IAM Instance Profile using the AWS CLI, follow these steps.
+   To remove an IAM instance profile by using the AWS CLI, follow these steps.

    1. Find the ARN of the target group with `` aws cloudformation describe-stacks --stack-name resilience-demo --query 'Stacks[0].Outputs[?OutputKey==`TGArn`].OutputValue | [0]' ``.
    2. With this target group ARN, query for the specific instances using `aws elbv2 describe-target-health --query 'TargetHealthDescriptions[*].Target.Id' --target-group-arn arn:aws:elasticloadbalancing:us-east-1:000000000000:targetgroup/doc-example-resilience-tg/exampleexample`.
    3. Choose one ID from this list, and find the instance profile association id with `aws ec2 describe-iam-instance-profile-associations --query 'IamInstanceProfileAssociations[0].AssociationId' --filters Name=instance-id,Values=i-0123456789`.
-   4. Remove the association with `aws ec2 disassociate-iam-instance-profile --association-id iip-assoc-00000000000000000`
+   4. Remove the association with `aws ec2 disassociate-iam-instance-profile --association-id iip-assoc-00000000000000000`.
-   5. Restart the instance with `aws ec2 reboot-instances --instance-ids i-0123456789`
+   5. Restart the instance with `aws ec2 reboot-instances --instance-ids i-0123456789`.

-   > NOTE: These steps are for the purpose of this example only, and should generally not be taken in production environments.
+   > Note: These steps are for the purpose of this example only.
+In most cases, you shouldn't use them in production environments.
    > Always use CloudFormation templates and Infrastructure as Code (IaC) to modify resources in production environments.

 5. **Deep health checks** — Sets a parameter that instructs the web server to perform a deep health check.
    For this example, a deep health check means that the web server reports itself as unhealthy if it can't access the recommendations service.
 The instance with bad credentials reports as unhealthy and the load balancer takes it out of rotation.
-Now, requests are forward only to healthy instances.
+Now, requests are forwarded only to healthy instances.

    Edit `params.json`.
 Change the entry with `ParameterKey` as `SSMHealthCheck` and set `ParameterValue` to `deep`.